scerioli/Global-Preferences-Survey/Article/Article.md

 # 2. Results

-## Gender differences on economic preferences
+## Gender differences on economic preferences: replication
-Obtain from dataset and compare with the original study
+Obtain from dataset and compare with the original study First equation to illustrate the procedure of extraction of the economic preferences
-## Relation between economic development and gender equality
+## Relation between gender differences, economic development and gender equality
-Here about correlation and the interpretation of the result
+Here about correlation and the interpretation of the result Also we provide equation 2
 ## On joint gender equality,other indexes and related problematics
 Diagram, information on other indexes
 ## Coniditonal analysis of gender difference and thier relation to economic development and gender equality